 Any user can comment on a page by using the comment form at the bottom of each page.
 The page’s owner will be notified of any comments if you have Slack notifications enabled.
 Include an @mention in the comment to notify other teammates.

 Pages can be published in a single category.
 Categories can be viewed by any team member unless they're private.
 To restrict access to certain pages, create a private category and select who you want to be able to view pages in that category.

-Pages can also be filed in Folders.
-To file a page in a folder, use the dropdown on the category or page view, and select "move".
+Pages can also be filed in Subcategories.
+To file a page in a subcategory, use the dropdown on the category or page view, and select "move".

-You can then select the category and folder you want to move the page to.
+You can then select the category and subcategory you want to move the page to.

-Check out this article for more information on moving pages and folders.
+Check out this article for more information on moving pages and subcategories.

 When you publish a Tettra page, it's really useful to know if your teammates have viewed it and what they think of it.